MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/purchase-order-processing-part4-returns.md

 Manual adjustments may be necessary for return documents with the Return document type.
 See *Processing manual adjustments for returns when closing purchase order lines* for more information.

-If you’re using multiple bins and posting fails, bin quantities will revert to their previous values.
+If you're using multiple bins and posting fails, bin quantities will revert to their previous values.

 ### Printing purchasing returns transactions